Ieuan-brus/future-ai-ethos-ai/README.md

 - `data/raw/` – original and alternative dataset formats (CSV, XLSX, PX) and exploratory files.
 - `data/archive/` – older working copies.

-If you move files or run notebooks in a different environment, update file paths accordingly before wrangling or re-running analyses.
+I did some tidying since creating the notebooks so there could be some errors and you may have update file paths accordingly before wrangling or re-running notebooks.